Clinical Trials in Radiology

 Open Forum Sessions

 The Open Forum (OF) sessions are an opportunity to discuss important topics.
-A large part of the session is dedicated to the discussion.
-The lectures are kept very short, and the discussion aims at promoting a free flow of ideas.
 This year’s Open Forums are dedicated to Trainees, Radiographers, and ESR activities.

-ECR 2023 will feature excellent plenary lectures, presented by Sarah Sheard, Risteárd Ó Laoide and Raym Geis.
+ECR 2024 will feature excellent plenary lectures, presented by Rick Abramson, Annemiek Snoeckx and Geoffrey D. Rubin.

 Professional Challenges Sessions

 The Professional Challenges sessions (PC) aim to provide a platform for important issues experienced by those working within the field of radiology.
-Subjects of current relevance such as training, education, research, networking, and management are presented.
+Subjects of current relevance, such as training, education, research, communication, and management, are presented.

 The Refresher Courses (RC) are comprised of a variety of key radiological topics orchestrated by the scientific subcommittees.
 The aim of the sessions is not only to refresh the audience’s knowledge, but also to review, inform, and offer updates of the various fields through engaging presentations suitable for new radiologists through to experienced doctors.